PamFernandez/PamFernandez.github.io/README.md

 Lifelong learner who is enthusiastic about stepping into a Data Analysis position.

-I have a 10+ year background in the Supply Chain where I progressed through a lot of roles – transportation, warehousing, inventory, and importing.
+I have a 10+ year background in the Supply Chain where I progressed through many roles including transportation, warehousing, inventory, and importing/exporting.

 I hold a Certificate in Data Analysis and Visualization from Northwestern University with over 200 classroom hours of experience managing and visualizing big data sets using tools such as Python and SQL.
 I have written code for a variety of datasets and can effectively communicate insights from the data.